Ask in plain English. No SQL required.

 Grounded narrative with every chartExplain DataSmart Narratives

-Competitor pricing at public rates (Tableau Creator + 4 Viewers, Power BI Pro x5).
+Competitor pricing at public per-seat rates (Tableau Creator billed annually; Power BI Pro plus Fabric capacity for Copilot).
 Looker pricing not publicly listed.
-The "Pricing model" and "Skill library format" rows reflect Chion's architectural differentiation: an AI SQL workforce is priced per team and ships a portable SQL skill library; AI copilots are priced per seat and ship vendor-locked modeling languages.
+The "Skill library format" row reflects Chion's architectural differentiation: Chion ships a portable, plain-Markdown skill library; AI copilots ship vendor-locked modeling languages.

 Frequently asked questions